SOUND FOUNTAIN

 BIAS COMPENSATION

-To adjust the bias or side thrust (BA) correctly, use a test record with a groove-less section.
-The right amount of side thrust compensation (in relation to the downforce) will keep the cartridge from moving either towards the spindle or towards the periphery of the Lp record.
+When adjusting the bias or side thrust (BA) precisely, use a test record with a groove-less section.
+Anyway that was the simple instruction to make things not too complicated.
+The right amount of side thrust compensation (in relation to the downforce) will keep the cartridge from moving either towards the spindle or towards the periphery of the LP record.

 You may also play the tracks of a test record containing heavily modulated signals for left and right, and listen carefully at what level of bias compensation + down force the distortion is the least, or even completely absent.